SvenSonnborn/simple-crm/README.md

 # simple-crm
-An easy open course CRM tool.
+An easy open source CRM tool.
 Planned for broker and mediator relation